Tmmoore286/ARCnet/Research/RESEARCH-OVERVIEW.md

 **H3**: Increasing diversity penalty (λ) will improve decision quality up to a threshold, beyond which coverage gaps degrade performance.

 **H4**: Semantic doctrine seeding will produce more contextually relevant specialist outputs than generic role-based prompting.

+**H5**: Dual-judge COA evaluation will achieve higher inter-rater reliability with human expert scores than single-judge evaluation, particularly for edge cases where model biases diverge.

 ---